-As of August 2010, Ardross Primary became part of a "cluster arrangement" with Newmore Primary.
-This means that the school shares a non-teaching Head Teacher who divides her time between both schools.
-The two schools work closely together on areas such as Curricular Development and Improvement.
-There are also social events run by individual schools to which all pupils and parents are invited.
+As of August 2010, Newmore Primary became part of a "cluster arrangement" with Ardross Primary.
+This means that the school shares a non-teaching head teacher who divides her time between both schools.
+This two schools work closely together on areas such as Curricular Development and School Improvement.
+There are also social events run by the individual schools to which all pupils and parents are invited.

-SCHOOL AIMS
+SCHOOL VALUES AND AIMS